 2.3.
 Statistical analysis

 The experimental data were analyzed using analysis of variance (ANOVA) for RBD in M.S.
 Office Excel 2021.
-Treatment means were compared using critical difference (CD) at p ≤ 0.05 to test the significance of differences among treatments.
+Treatment means were compared using the critical difference (CD) at p ≤ 0.05 to test the significance of differences among treatments.
 The box plot was prepared using the R software.

 3. Results and discussion